GN998/cloudflare_caBLE/README.md

 * **🚀 Blazing Fast:** Runs on Cloudflare's edge network.
 This "tunnel" is always established at the node closest to your physical location.
 * **🛠️ Zero Server Maintenance:** No need to worry about Linux upgrades or restarting Docker containers.
 It is completely serverless—set it and forget it.
-* **🔒 Ultra Secure:** The room only processes encrypted binary data.
-Leveraging Cloudflare's Durable Objects technology, it guarantees that exactly two devices can ever be in a room at any given time.

 ## ⚠️ Compliance and Disclaimer